loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 #green_text[
-  System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic.
+  System-Level Functional Language (SLFL) is a language based on Girard's linear #todo[Should PLL be referenced here too?] logic created by Jean-Philippe Bernardy.
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for higher-level functional languages.
   The main purpose of this thesis would be to create a compiler for SLFL, as well as extending